-The courtship of Arizona State is all about recruiting.
+The courtship of Arizona State hockey in full bloom

 And nobody knows the game better than ASU hockey coach Greg Powers, which is why the coach of the first-year Division I program — and former headhunter for major corporations — plans to select a suitor as early as this spring.